Bay Area Parkour

 BApk and competition

-The founders of this community fully endorse PKNA (Parkour North America) position on pk and competition.
+The founders of this community fully endorsed PKNA (Parkour North America; dissolved as of 2013) position on Parkour and competition.
+This standed firmly against the idea of organized parkour competition.

 Their and our reasons: